IntersectMBO/cardano-test-plans/userStoryInventoryChangHF.md

 ## User Story ID: CLI.035
 - [ ] Enabler
-### Title: Expand query stake-address-info to show deposits and vote delegation.
+### Title: Expand query stake-address-info to show deposits and vote delegation (HOLDER)
 ### User Story
  - As an ada holder,<br>I want to query my stake address information so that I can learn to which pool and drep Im delegating to and the value in lovelace of my deposits for delegating and for submitting governance actions.
 ### Functional Requirements